MewsSystems/gitbook-connector-api/operations/services.md

 ## Add order

 Creates a new order with the specified products and items.
 Only positive charges are allowed by default, in order to post negative charges \(rebates\), the connector integration has to be configured in Mews to allow it.
 If the consumption is specified, it has to be in the future or within editable history interval of the enterprise.
+Compared to stay service order ([Reservation](reservations.md#reservation)) which spans certain amount of time, the product order is consumed at one point in time.

 ### Request